Cookbook

 ).

-The reason for this error is that spawn
+The reason for this error is that "spawned" task subprocesses will not

-(which contains the variables you declare interactively in the Python
+contains the variables you declare interactively in the Python shell,

-This error does not occur for the fork
+including task definitions).
+This error does not occur with

 ) from the parent process.